All seminars are approved by AIBC for 1 Core LU / AIA for 1 LU/HSW.*

 Presenter: Chad Richmond, Territory Manager, Woodtone

-This seminar will present a broad range of engineered western red cedar and SPF building products, their advantages and superior performance.
+This seminar will present a range of prefinished, engineered western red cedar and SPF building products, their advantages and their performance attributes.

 REAL CEDAR – A TRULY GREEN BUILDING MATERIAL